LosAngeles971/oddlysatisfying/README.md

 For the best effect, you may have two monitor and use the far one for your boring and stressful activity amd the close one to run the _oddlysatisfying_ program.

 And you may contribute to this project providing ideas, nice log examples and code, in order to keep _oddlysatisfying_ program completely useless but oddly satysfying and relaxing.

+To download the superb and useless _oddlysatisfying_ program click on the release tags and then choose the last (or wathever you want) release.
+Chosen the release, you may download the right binary for your machine.

+Enjoy!

+At the date, the superb _oddlysatisfying_ program supports the following architectures:

+* Linux/amd64
+* Windows/amd64
+* Darwin/amd64

+But you asks and (maybe) you'll be satisfied.